ircdocs/modern-irc/index.md

       "<client> :This server was created <datetime>"

 Part of the post-registration greeting, this numeric returns a human-readable date/time that the server was started or created.
-The text used in this message varies wildly.
+The text used in the last param of this message varies wildly.

 ### `RPL_MYINFO (004)`

       "<client> <servername> <version> <available user modes>
       <available channel modes> [<channel modes with a parameter>]"

 Part of the post-registration greeting.
+Clients SHOULD discover available features using `RPL_ISUPPORT` tokens rather than the mode letters listed in this reply.

 ### `RPL_ISUPPORT (005)`